-Before explaining how to start a home-based wholesale/manufacturer distribution business, it is important to explain what a distributor is.
-Basically, a distributor is a middle person that serves to move product from the manufacturer to the market.
+Before explaining how to become a distributor from home, it is important to explain what a distributor is.
+Basically, a distributor is a middle person that serves to move products from the manufacturer to the market.
 While some distributors are retail and sell directly to end users, others are merchant-oriented and sell and move products from the manufacturer to wholesalers, that in turn sell to retailers.

 Understanding what is a wholesale business